k3ssen/EntityGeneratorBundle/README.md

 ## Extensibility
+One that fits all.
+Such generator probably won't exist.

 There are quite a few generators created for symfony projects, but every project or developer has different needs, so there won't be any generator that will fit everyone's needs.